Gabriella439/post-rfc/sotu.md

 bit of an exaggeration, but a more accurate statement is: "if you refactor and it compiles, it works".
 This lets you move fast without breaking things.

-Most statically typed languages are easy to refactor, but Haskell is on its own level for the following reasons:
+Most statically typed languages are easy to maintain, but Haskell is on its own level for the following reasons:

 * Strong types